bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 ## Data processing

 The Affymetrix data are stored in the Gene Expression Omnibus (GEO) repository under the accession number GSE39491 [PMID:24714516](http://www.ncbi.nlm.nih.gov/pubmed/24714516).
 The RMA (Robust Multichip Average) normalized data were downloaded from GEO and further processed using the Bioconductor package limma to estimate differential expression between the groups.
-The results of the limma t-tests were corrected for multiple hypotheses using the Benjamini-HochBerg method (FDR).
+The results of the limma t-tests were corrected for multiple hypothesis testing using the Benjamini-HochBerg method (FDR).

 ![IN2](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/pathways/img/in2.png?raw=true)